"

 Examples of the turbulent flow at a point showing a statistically steady flow versus a statistically unsteady one.

-One reason it is helpful to distinguish between steady and unsteady flows is that the former is often more tractable to understand and predict.
-Eliminating time from the solution of the equations that govern fluid flow problems usually results in a significant simplification of the governing equations as well as the mathematical and/or numerical techniques needed to solve these equations.
-Characterizing steady, quasi-steady, or unsteady flows is often done using parameters such as reduced frequency or Strouhal number.
+One reason it is helpful to distinguish between steady and unsteady flows is that the former are often more tractable to understand and predict.
+Eliminating time from the solution of the equations that govern fluid flow problems usually results in a significant simplification of the equations and the mathematical and/or numerical techniques needed to solve them.
+Characterizing steady, quasi-steady, or unsteady flows is often done using parameters such as the reduced frequency or the Strouhal number.

 Strouhal Number